 Lower Moeraki (I/II) Boulder Creek to Lake Moeraki

 In low flows, expect to be carrying your boat around a number of shallow sections.
 In normal flows, there’s likely to be a handful of class II rapids as the river passes through the gravel braids.
-There’s a few trees in the river to watch out for, including one (in December 2017) that spans the whole river where it narrows which would be problematic at higher flows.
+There are lots of trees in the river to watch out for (Dec20), including one that spans the whole river where it narrows, these are all fine in normal flows but could be problematic at higher flows.

 The north eastern shoreline has plenty of places where you can land for a rest, or to escape to the road if the wind makes the lake too rough for your liking.
 This would generally involve a scrub bash to get up to the road.
 There’s a couple of boat ramps/access points which would make easy escape/start points.
 They are both marked from the road side, and are clearly visible from the lake shore.
 One is at the far eastern point of Lake Moeraki, the other about 1km east of the Moeraki River bridge on State highway 6.